 Our staff consists of a Chief, Asst.
 Chief, Shift Captain's, Paramedic III's, Paramedic II's, Paramedic I's, EMS Interns and a Billing Specialist.
 All full-time personnel are required to maintain Advanced Cardiac Life Support (ACLS) and International Trauma Life Support (ITLS) provider certifications.
 All full-time staff must also maintain the CPR-Instructor certification.
 The City of La Porte EMS has a state approved on-line continuing education program.
 All personnel are mandated by management to continue their EMS education and encouraged to pursue college level course work.

 The City of La Porte EMS currently has five (5) fully stocked Texas Department of State Health Services certified Mobile Intensive Care Unit (MICU) ambulances in its fleet, and has three MICU ambulances on-duty at all times along with ALS equipped 1st responder vehicles that are operated by on-duty EMS supervisors.
 The City of La Porte has seen fit to provide us with "state of the art" equipment.
-All units are outfitted with Medtronic LIFEPAK 12 or 15 EKG monitors, LUCAS CPR Devices, Stryker Power Stretchers and Stair Chairs, CPAP generators, RAD 57 Pulse CO-Oximetry, Auto-Vent 3000’s, EZ IO kits and Panasonic Toughbooks.
+All units are outfitted with Medtronic LIFEPAK 12 or 15 EKG monitors, LUCAS CPR Devices, Stryker Power Stretchers with Power Load Systems, CPAP generators, RAD 57 Pulse CO-Oximetry, Auto-Vent 3000’s, Lactate Monitors, EZ IO kits and Surface Pro 3 Tablets.

 One of our real strengths as an EMS organization has been our progressive Standing Orders.
 In 1997, Oscar Boultinghouse, M.D. became the current medical director for the City of La Porte EMS.
 Dr. Boultinghouse was a professor of emergency medicine at UTMB in Galveston from 1994 until 2008.
 During a part of that time, Dr. Boultinghouse was the medical director for the UTMB Galveston Life Flight program which was forced to shut down due to funding in 1997.
 Dr. Boultinghouse is currently the Senior Vice President of NuPhysicia, a world-wide leader in advanced telemedicine services.
 Dr. Boultinghouse brings with him a vast amount of knowledge and experience and provides us with very aggressive pre-hospital emergency care protocol's such as Rapid Sequence Intubation's, Retrograde Intubation's, CPAP, EZ IO's, Induced Cooling by EMS I.C.E. and many new progressive treatment modalities.